iterative/dvc.org/content/docs/command-reference/metrics/index.md

 summary.json   AUC      0.801807   0.037826
 ```

-`dvc metrics` subcommands by default use the metric files specified in
+`dvc metrics` subcommands by default use the metrics files specified in
 `dvc.yaml` (if any), for example `summary.json` below:

 ```yaml